x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3.md

 - You want to send email to people inside and outside your organization.

+> [!NOTE]
+>
+> This option is not compatible with [Microsoft Security Defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) or multi-factor authentication.
+If your environment uses Microsoft Security Defaults or MFA, we recommend using Option 2 or 3 below.

 To configure your device or application, connect directly to Office 365 using the SMTP AUTH client submission endpoint **smtp.office365.com**.

 Each device/application must be able to authenticate with Office 365.
 The email address of the account that's used to authenticate with Office 365 will appear as the sender of messages from the device/application.